 Is not identified as safe, widely used and generally accepted as effective for the proposed use as reported in nationally recognized peer reviewed medical literature published in the English language as of the date of service;

-Is the subject of a National Institute of Health (NIH) Phase I, II or III trial or a treatment protocol comparable to a NIH Phase I, II or III trial, or any trial not recognized by NIH regardless of phase, except for:
+Is the subject of a National Cancer Institute (NCI) Phase I, II or III trial or a treatment protocol comparable to a NCI Phase I, II or III trial, or any trial not recognized by NCI regardless of phase, or:

-Clinical trials approved by this Plan (for additional details, go to www.humana.com, click on “Humana Websites for Providers” along the left hand side of the page, then click “Medical Coverage Policies” under Critical Topics, then click “Medical Coverage Policies” and search for Clinical Trials and Off-Label and Off-Evidence); or

-Transplants, in which case this Plan would approve requests for services that are the subject of a NIH Phase II, Phase III or higher when transplant services are appropriate for the treatment of the underlying disease;

-Is identified as not covered by the Centers for Medicare and Medicaid Services (CMS) Medicare Coverage Issues Manual, a CMS Operational Policy Letter or a CMS National Coverage Decision, except as required by federal law and excluding transplants.
+Is identified as not covered by the Centers for Medicare and Medicaid Services (CMS) Medicare Coverage Issues Manual, a CMS Operational Policy Letter or a CMS National Coverage Decision, except as required by state or federal law.

 External review means a review of an adverse benefit determination (including a final internal adverse benefit determination) conducted pursuant to the federal external review process or an applicable state external review process.